 Severe Disablement Allowance/

-May be taken into account in a financial assessment for contributions towards residential fees.
+May be taken into account in a local authority financial assessment for contributions towards residential fees.
 Contribution-based ESA, Incapacity Benefit and Severe Disablement Allowance may be treated differently from income-related ESA, Universal credit and Income Support.
 Once your benefits have been taken into account to work out the amount you have to pay towards residential fees, the amount of money that you receive can be reduced to the personal expenses allowance which varies slightly between England Scotland and Wales.

 However, some local authorities allow people to keep more of their benefit.